 However, in my experience, most Boundary Determination Reports are requested post-construction when a neighbour believes that the building works encroach upon their land.

 So, what steps need to be taken after receiving the Boundary Determination Report?

-If the report is conducted before any construction takes place it can then be used to ensure that the Boundary Line is adhered too.
+If the report is conducted before any construction takes place it can then be used to ensure that the Boundary Line has adhered too.

-However, if the report is written up prior to the works taking place the issue would not yet be resolved.
+However, if the report is written up before the works taking place the issue would not yet be resolved.